 Although many activities in the marine environment are licensable under the Marine and Coastal Access Act 2009, many low risk or otherwise well-controlled activities were made exempt through The Marine Licensing (Exempted Activities) Order 2011 and further exemptions were added by The Marine Licensing (Exempted Activities) (Amendment) Order 2013.

-The RYA has persistently lobbied the Marine Management Organisation (MMO) since its inception to ensure that the marine licensing requirements for recreational boaters are proportionate to the scale of activity undertaken.
+The RYA has persistently lobbied the MMO since its inception to ensure that the marine licensing requirements for recreational boaters are proportionate to the scale of activity undertaken.
 As a result, some of the activities which exempt from a marine licence (but require notification to be given to the MMO) are:

 There is no fee for exempted activities.
 We have been advised by the MMO that notifications need to be submitted on an annual basis for example for laying temporary race marks, and should not be used for longer-term activities.
 For further information about exemptions, visit the MMO website or speak to an MMO case officer about your works on 0300 123 1032.

 Although the Act is all encompassing, the Marine Management Organisation (MMO) has taken the approach that some activities are simply not considered to be licensable.
-If your activity is not licensable you are not required to obtain a marine licence, but you may still need to obtain planning permission or an environmental consent before undertaking the works.
+If your activity is not licensable you are not required to obtain a marine licence, but you may still need to obtain planning permission, an environmental or conservation/ wildlife consent before undertaking the works.

 One such activity is the washing of slipways which the MMO does not regard as licensable, though it is worth reading the MMO guidance on cleaning slipways.
 However, you may require an environmental permit as anyone making a discharge to surface water (for example a river, stream, estuary or the sea), or to groundwater (including via an infiltration system) may need to apply for an environmental permit to make that discharge.
 If the water is clean surface run-off, for example from a clean hard standing area, you do not need a permit.
 More information on environmental permitting for discharges to surface water and groundwater can be found on the Environment Agency website.